PietroLiuzzo/makepdf/README.md

 The Package uses
 - the [EthioStudies Library](https://www.zotero.org/groups/358366/ethiostudies/items) and the [HLZ CSL Style](https://betamasaheft.github.io/bibliography/) to print citations and bibliography
-- the [Beta maṣāḥǝft API](https://betamasaheft.eu/apidoc.html) to print standard names of persons, places and manuscripts, as well as the standard title of literary works including their Clavis Aethiopica number (CAe)
+- the [DTS APIs listed in the DTS aggregator](https://dts-browser.herokuapp.com/) to resolve refs.

 If these resources happen to be unavailable or you have no internet connection to let Oxygen access them, this will not work.
-This also means that there is a certain amount of dependency on the Beta maṣāḥǝft research environment and Zotero API.
+This also means that there is a certain amount of dependency on the Beta maṣāḥǝft research environment and Zotero API, all of which can be updated by changing the relevant parts, no setting facility has been provided for this.

 Validation with a specific style schema is on the way and will be included in driver.xml, so that it does not affect the included TEI files and their schema association.